jamie-ralph/wales-hexmap/README.md

 ## Data

-wales_hex_la was created by me in RStudio using the Cardiff hexagon in the ArcGIS shapefile as a starting point.
+wales_hex_la was created in RStudio using the Cardiff hexagon in the ArcGIS shapefile as a starting point.

 ![](new_hex.png?raw=true)